Mount Grace: History

-Mount Grace is named after Grace (Sarah) Rowlandson, the daughter of Mary Rowlandson, a Puritan colonist of Massachusetts.
-Grace (Sarah) died after she and her mother were captured by Native Americans of the Narragansett Tribe during King Philip's War in 1676.
-The story that Mt.
+Mount Grace is said to be named after Grace (Sarah) Rowlandson, the daughter of Mary Rowlandson, a Puritan colonist of Massachusetts, who died after she and her mother were captured by a combined force of allied Narragansett, Nipmuc, and Pocasset Native Americans during King Philip's War in 1676.
+However, the story that Mt.
 Grace is named after Mary Rowlandson's daughter named "Grace" and that her daughter is buried at Mt.
-Grace is a touching folktale, but it is not true.
+Grace is not supported by records of the time.
 Mary's narrative names that her daughter is Sarah, not Grace.
 Sarah Rowlandson (not named Grace) is recorded in the Vital Records of Lancaster (p 12), born 15 Sept 1669, as named Sarah at birth.
 Mary's Narrative records that Sarah died at the Native encampment along the Ware River in New Braintree known as Menimesit or Wenimessett.
-Citation: "Narrative of the Captivity and Restoration of Mary Rowlandson," written by Mary Rowlandson in 1682, edited by Henry Stedman Nourse, reprint 1953, footnotes on page 13.
 There is a memorial stone for Sarah in North Cemetery in New Braintree, near the former site of the Native encampment.